bluesky/databroker/docs/source/how-to/store-data-from-run-engine.rst

    You may notice that we are falling back to the ``v1`` API here, where for all other things we show and recommend the new ``v2`` API.
 This is because we are still `discussing the design`_ for this in v2.
-Until that is sorted out, this is the officially-supported solution.
+Until that is sorted out, this is the officially-recommended solution.

-This will cause the RunEngine to wait for storage to be successful before proceed with the next step of data acquisition.
+This will cause the RunEngine to wait for each document it emits to be stored successfully before it proceeds with the next step of data acquisition.

 Pro: We are assured that if data is not saved successfully, we will immediately know and the data acquisition will be aborted.
 We avoid the scary scenario of